-"Yes!
+Rita: Yes!
 You will also need to get familiar with the technical features of your network.
 It is important to understand that you can start simple, with what you know and the resources you have at hand.
-Start to familiarize yourself with basic networking, including an understanding of access network types such as WiFi.
-Also start to get to know your environment like climate conditions (temperature, humidity) but also the availability of physical features (a common space, roofs, towers or a playground etc) and then you'll know how to plan the deployment of your network.
+Start to familiarise yourself with basic networking, including an understanding of access network types such as Wi-Fi.
+Also start to get to know your environment, like climate conditions (temperature, humidity) but also the availability of physical features (a common space, roofs, towers or a playground, etc.), in order to have an idea of how to plan the deployment of your network.
 Does this all work?
-You might want to start with a simple experiment in a sandbox or on your kitchen table."
+You might want to start with a simple experiment in a sandbox or on your kitchen table.

-"Very well.
-Is that all?"
+You: Very well.
+Is that all?

-"Not yet!
-One last thing: you will need to be aware of some legal basics.
-Nothing too scary.
-Indeed, one of the crucial needs is to have an understanding of legal basics.
-Yet, you do not have to be an academic or to have actual experience in law, as you don't have to be trained as an engineer.
-At first, you would only need an overall grasp of the legal system and some key concepts."
+Rita: One last thing: you will need to be aware of some legal basics.
+But you don't have to be an academic or have actual experience in law, just like you don't have to be trained as an engineer.
+At first, you would only need an overall grasp of the legal system and some key concepts.